zzzprojects/docs/entityframework.net/pages/TBD/troubleshooting/not-found-in-object-state-manager.md

 ## Solution

-To avoid the above exception, make sure that either entity is fetched and deleted in the same DbContext instance or an entity is attached to the context before removing it.
+To avoid the above exception, make sure that either the entity is fetched and deleted in the same DbContext instance or an entity is attached to the context before removing it.

 ### Use Same DbContext Instance